 That stuff?
 Shoot.
 I mean real dancing.
 Where whole lines of men and whole lines of women would talk to the ground with their feet.
-Feeple come from all over just to see.
+People come from all over just to see.
 They still dance there and people still come to see them, but the way she told it, it was better then.
 Just like I'm telling you it was better when I was little.
 Flowers.
-Nothing but flowers, and big white houses and the cabins, where we lived == Well nothing much to them, I can tell you, but everywhere we looked -- flowers and mimosa trees and birds like you can't find nowhere anymore.
+Nothing but flowers.
+Everywhere we looked -- flowers and mimosa trees and birds like you can't find nowhere anymore.
+(COBALT BLUE sings:)